 Similarly, if an unmarried couple split up, each partner keeps what is legally theirs, which can be tough on a low-earning partner.
 But if a married couple divorces, assets can be shared more fairly.

 There is also the marriage allowance, which can save you income tax.

 The lower-earning spouse can transfer up to £1,260 of their personal allowance to the higher-earner, reducing their annual tax bill by up to £252.

 Find out more about shared finances for married couples.

 Are married parents better for children?

-Parental responsibility is the legal right to make decisions about the child’s life, such as their name, education, home, health, religious upbringing and money set aside for them.
-Furthermore, anyone married to the mother has this parental responsibility – even if unrelated to the child.
-There are, however, other ways that you can get parental responsibility without marrying.
-Ask a family law specialist about this.
+Parental responsibility is the legal right to make decisions about a child’s life, such as their name, education, home, health, religious upbringing and money set aside for them.

 Does getting married affect my will?